sahanaimp/ImageClassifierForFlowers/README.md

-# AI Programming with Python Project

-image classifier built with PyTorch for classifying flower images.
+# Image Classifier Built with PyTorch for Classifying Flower Images.